What are addictive disorders?

-Addictive disorders, such as substance abuse and dependence, are common disorders that involve the overuse of alcohol or drugs.
+Addictive disorders, such as substance abuse and dependence, are common disorders that involve the overuse of alcohol and/or drugs.
 Addiction develops over time and is a chronic and relapsing illness.

 There are three different terms used to define substance-related addictive disorders:

-Substance abuse is an addictive disorder that describes a pattern of substance (usually drug or alcohol) use leading to significant problems or distress, such as failure to attend school, substance use in dangerous situations (eg, driving a car), substance-related legal problems or continued substance use that interferes with friendships and/or family relationships.
 Substance abuse, as a disorder, refers to the abuse of illegal substances or the abusive use of legal substances.
+It is an addictive disorder that describes a pattern of substance (usually drug or alcohol) use leading to significant problems or distress, such as failure to attend school, substance use in dangerous situations (like driving a car), substance-related legal problems or continued substance use that interferes with friendships and/or family relationships.
 Alcohol is the most common legal drug to be abused.

 Chemical dependence is also an addictive disorder that describes the compulsive use of chemicals (usually drugs or alcohol) and the inability to stop using them despite all the problems caused by their use.